-Policies and Procedures for Reporting, Investigating, and Adjudicating Violations of the ASA's Code of Conduct Overview Actions occurring at ASA activities and otherwise suspected to be in violation of the ASA's Code of Conduct (hereafter "Code of Conduct") should be reported as soon as possible.
+ASA AMERICAN STATISTICAL ASSOCIATION Promoting the Practice and Profession of Statistics® Policies and Procedures for Reporting, Investigating, and Adjudicating Violations of the ASA's Code of Conduct Overview Actions occurring at ASA activities and otherwise suspected to be in violation of the ASA's Code of Conduct (hereafter "Code of Conduct") should be reported as soon as possible.
 Actions not successfully mediated will be investigated by qualified investigators who are external to the ASA.
 Actions found to be in violation of the Code of Conduct will be sanctioned according to the processes described below.
 This policy applies to ASA members or to anyone who participates or intends to participate in ASA activities.
 This policy does not include suspected criminal behavior (for example, sexual assault), which, if reported to the ASA, will be reported immediately to law enforcement.
-Timeframe Actions reported more than six calendar years after their occurrence will not be considered, except as supporting evidence of misconduct.
-(For instance, an action reported during calendar year 2021 must have occurred no earlier than Jan.
-1, 2016.)
+Timeframe Actions reported within six calendar years of their occurrence will always be considered.
+Actions reported more than six calendar years after their occurrence will be considered on a case-by-case basis.
 Actions occurring elsewhere Actions in violation of the Code of Conduct, but occurring elsewhere for instance, at an individual's place of employment, at other professional meetings, or on social media may also be subject to sanctions, particularly when those actions involve individuals in leadership positions in the ASA.
 Reports of such violations will be reported to conduct@amstat.org.
 Reports are confidential and limited to ASA staff specially trained to deal with Code of Conduct violations.
 Review board The ASA Board of Directors will establish a review board for determining sanctions in individual cases.
 The review board will consist of three members and will include the Executive Director.
 The two other members, appointed by the Board of Directors (which may delegate these appointments to the president), will serve on staggered three-year terms.
 Three alternate members will be appointed to replace appointed board members in cases of conflict of interest.
 Alternate members should generally be experienced ASA volunteers.
-The review board should be gender diverse, and the pool should be as generally diverse as feasible.
+The review board should be gender diverse and the pool should be as diverse as possible.
 Review board members and the alternates will receive appropriate training to serve on this board.
 Confidentiality The ASA recognizes that an allegation of violation of the Code of Conduct is itself not proof of such violation.
 Whenever possible the ASA will observe strict confidentiality when an allegation is reported until the investigation process has been completed and a ruling by the review board has been made, at which point confidentiality may or may not be preserved, depending on the case and the findings.
 The ASA will not publicly announce the results of the proceedings, but if sanctions are applied, then confidentiality regarding the person upon whom sanctions are imposed will no longer be maintained to the extent necessary to implement the sanctions.
 If no sanctions are warranted in the case, then the ASA may communicate that result if requested by the alleged violator.
 The confidentiality of the person(s) who filed the initial complaint will be maintained in this instance, unless the initial complaint was found to be maliciously filed.
 See below.
 Notwithstanding the foregoing, confidentiality will be addressed on a case by case basis consistent with applicable federal and state law.
 Appeal The ASA Board reserves the right to review an appealed finding.